MaelAbgrall/HardwareforAI/README.md

 If you don't want to read the previous parts...
 Well if you are in a hurry I can understand, but only you can design the best pc for your requirements.

 here are some ideas of entry level/medium /high-level workstation, with intel and AMD, if you didn't read the guide note that intel / AMD board are not compatible and you should better invest in an ATX motherboard.

+**note: this guide was written in 2018, please take care to update the generation of hardware accordingly**

 *entry level*